Ramacsv/hawaii/index.md

 _Suitecase took the ball, deflated and took those carrots._

-_Now the n part is he stuck the carrots to the sand ball with shells_
+_Now the fun part is he stuck the carrots to the sand ball with shells_

-_ad turned it into a sand shellman._
+_and turned it into a sand shellman._

+### Next part.

+_It started getting dark.
+While walking along he srubled upon a huge telescope._

+_Someone was looking through it.
+He was curious to find out what they wwre doing._

+_He also looked through and found big moon, jupitor, saturn with rings._